 Costs: budget rooms start from 100,000 rp ($11 US)

-A much quieter, undeveloped and lesser-known crater rim nearby offers even more spectacular views that Batur and without the hassles.
+A much quieter, undeveloped lesser-known crater rim nearby offers even more spectacular views than Batur and without the hassles.
 It's located west of Mt.
 Batur at the volcanic region containing Lake Bratan and Bedugul town.

-But another road turns west and undulates along the top for over 10 km, offering astounding views to Lake Buyan and Lake Tamblingan, located way down below.
+But another road turns west and undulates along the top for over 10 km, offering astounding views of Lake Buyan and Lake Tamblingan, located way down below.

 Incidentally, the crater rim is about 5 km north of Munduk village.

 Location: central Bali.
-Can be accessed from either south or north Bali. ~ 25 km south of Singaraja and Seririt, ~5 km from Munduk, ~ 3-hour drive from south Bali
+It can be accessed from either south or north Bali. ~ 25 km south of Singaraja and Seririt, ~5 km from Munduk, ~ 3-hour drive from south Bali